The Sailor Who Fell from Grace with the Sea (film): Production

 The movie was filmed on location in and around Dartmouth, Devon, England.

 Reception

+Tony Rayns wrote in The Monthly Film Bulletin wrote: "Whatever the merits of Mishima's book, and however invidious comparisons between a film and a literary source, there is no denying that the original text here rests squarely on philosophical premises that are distinctively Japanese: a peculiar union of precocity and conformity among the boys, and a fanatical notion of honour and purity shared by all the characters.
+Straw Dogs demonstrated that equally alien premises could be transplanted to an English setting effectively enough by simply disregarding the conventions of British 'realism', but Carlino's mixture of awkward naturalism and gauche romanticism suggests that he was blind to the risks; the naturalism turns the group of schoolboys into a gang of immature brats dominated by the school bully, while the romanticism leads the film into suite after suite of interminable dissolves from soulful stare to seascape and back again, so that the characters' motivations, divorced from any coherent context, seem consistently bizarre and often risible."

+In The Radio Times Guide to Films Adrian Turner gave the film 3/5 stars, writing: "This is a weird, sometimes disturbing, sometimes downright laughable adaptation of a novel by the Japanese writer Yukio Mishima ...
+Experts felt that the core elements of Mishima's novel went AWOL in the transition from Japan to England, but there's no denying the strangeness of the story, the sexually charged atmosphere or the power of Sarah Miles's emotionally naked performance."

-John C Mahoney saw the central triangle through the prism of Greek myth: "How much Oedipal vengeance is there in his sense of betrayal by adults, his growing conviction that he must participate in a ritual to return Kristofferson to his place in the pure order of the sea and away from the corruption of his code on land?
+John C. Mahoney of the Los Angeles Free Press saw the central triangle through the prism of Greek myth: "How much Oedipal vengeance is there in his sense of betrayal by adults, his growing conviction that he must participate in a ritual to return Kristofferson to his place in the pure order of the sea and away from the corruption of his code on land?
 The intricate ambiguities are the substance of Sailor.
 Kristofferson is an uncommonly strong presence, who does not appear to try to exceed the limitations of a natural performance.
 Miles gives a superior performance, a pure and unsuspecting Circe sending out a sensual call".
-However John Simon, reviewed it as: "very pretty to look at, and makes absolutely no sense".